dsanmartim/goodman_ccdreduction/README.md

 ### ToDo (Short List)

- - Consider internal illumination correction (using the flats taken without grating
+ - Consider internal illumination correction (by using the flats taken without grating

 ### Suggestions and Questions